kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-China-region-03.md

 Currently Jintao is a reviewer for the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) project.

-He suggests to follow open source commercial companies, if one wants to do open source full-time.
+He suggests keeping track of job opportunities at open source companies so that you can find one that allows you to contribute full time.
 For new contributors Jintao says that if anyone wants to make a significant contribution to an open source project, then they should choose the project based on their interests and should generously invest time.

 ---